What does a good mild traumatic brain injury recovery program look like? That’s what this article is here to show you!

 The best way to treat a mild traumatic brain injury is to pace yourself.

-Many people after suffering a concussion will try to immediately go back to their normal routine, but this is a bad idea.
+Many concussion patients immediately go back to their normal routine, but this is a bad idea.

 Your brain is working on over-time to heal from your injury, and you need to allow it time to do its job.